Enochsoul/soulbot-discord/README.md

 Designed to run as a standalone bot for a single discord server.
 If you invite it to multiple servers all activity will be shared, so don't do that.

+Two versions now, one using the local python random number generator for the dice roller(master branch), and one using the random.org API for random number generation(master-randomorg-api).
+If you use the random.org version, you'll need to sign up on their site, get an API key and add a RANDOM_ORG_API value to the .env file.

 ### Install:
 1) git clone to your chosen location.
 2) create .env with your Discord bot token and default command prefix(can also be changed once the bot is active):